zhangfuwen/commandergenius/project/jni/gl4es/README.md

  * 0 : Default, perform intial hardware testing (using a PBuffer)
  * 1 : Do not perform test (no extensions tested or used)

+##### LIBGL_NOVAOCACHE
+VAO Caching
+ * 0 : Default, tr to cache vao to avoid memcpy in render list
+ * 1 : Don't cache VAO

 ----

 Version history
 ----

+##### current version
+ * Fixed (Added in fact) support for Multisampling on the GLX Context creation (a bit hacky, but seems to works)
+ * Added LIBGL_NODOWNSAMPLING and associated Hint
+ * Try to implement some caching on VAO to avoid some memcpy in renderlist (with a way to disable it just in case)

 ##### 0.9.3
  * Added support for Cube Mapping (with hardware support)